anthonyg-1/PSJwtMicroservices-azure/README.md

 ### validatejwt
 Takes a JWT and validates it against a JWK set URI found in the configuration settings for the Azure function app.

+### getjwkset
+Looks to the configuration settings for a JWK set URI and adds our own JWK to this collection.
+This is potentially useful in the case where a service provider can only validate JSON Web Tokens against a single JSON Web Key set URI.